Contents

 If you make this recipe, or any dish on LC, consider leaving a review, a star rating, and your best photo in the comments below.
 I love hearing from you.–David

-I made this recipe a month ago, and my whole family loved it!
+I made this pork shoulder a month ago, and my whole family loved it!
 Now that my nephew’s in town, and because we all had it on our minds, I decided to make it again.
 I almost cried when I thought I lost the recipe!
 Thank you so much for sharing!

 Melissa